Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 6. Treat all failures in the same way: find the fundamental causes and redesign the system so that these can no longer lead to problems.
 7. Root cause analysis is intended to determine the underlying cause of an incident, not the proximate cause.
 8. **The Five Whys**: Japanese procedure for getting at root causes (originally developed at Toyota).
 The goal is to keep moving the inquiry deeper even after a reason has been found: ask why that was the cause.
 9. **Deliberate violations**: cases where people intentionally violate procedures and regulations.
-These happens for different reasons:
+These happen for different reasons:
     * Routine violations occur when noncompliance is so frequent that it is ignored.
     * Situational violations occur when there are special circumstances (example: going through a red light "because no other cars were visible and I was late'").
 11. Although violations are a form of error, these are organizational and societal errors, important but outside the scope of the design of everyday things.